The 14 Best Writing Podcasts

 The Writer Files

-With episodes like “How to Write a Book in One Month” and “5 Things Only Serious Writers Do,” The Writer Files is a response to our obsession with productivity.
-The show features a combination of interviews with writers on the minutiae of their routines and analyses of the science behind creativity, tapping into behavioral techniques with the aim of making its listeners more efficient writers.
 Some might argue that using neuroscience to deconstruct the magic behind writing risks turning artists into automatons, yet it is undeniable that The Writer Files fills a hole in the discourse around career writing.
 Occasionally, we must abandon the romanticization of the lonely writer scrawling longhand into a notebook, uninhibited by modern workloads.
-The episode on “Busting the Myth of the Starving Artist” is an important conversation about writers having the right to live a healthy life.
+The episode “Busting the Myth of the Starving Artist” is an important conversation about writers having the right to live a healthy life.
 We do not have to die for our art, and The Writer Files is an important reminder.

 Between the Covers

 Between the Covers is a writing podcast with literary clout.
-Brought to us by the publisher and literary journal Tin House, the show is hosted by David Naimon, a softly spoken modern sage who may or may not be the most knowledgeable person in the genre, though this fact has yet to be verified.
+Brought to us by the publisher and literary journal Tin House, the show is hosted by David Naimon, a softly-spoken modern sage who may or may not be the most knowledgeable person in the genre, though this fact has yet to be verified.

 The show’s standing as a platform for diverse writers and sharp, reflective conversation makes it the perfect gateway drug for a first audio hit of high-brow literature.

-Even if you came for its reputation, you’ll stay for the show’s mini-series “Crafting with Ursula,” where writers discuss their own craft alongside the work of science fiction writer Ursula Le Guin.
+Even if you come for its reputation, you’ll stay for the show’s mini-series “Crafting with Ursula,” where writers discuss their craft alongside the work of science fiction writer Ursula Le Guin.
 Le Guin’s masterful world-building proves a perfect vessel for conversation on topics ranging from nature writing to the poetic form.
-Current and innovative, Between the Covers provides writers with an anchor to a world of its own making, a world that is unapologetically literary.
+Current and innovative, Between the Covers provides writers with an anchor to a world of its own making, an unapologetically literary world.

 Writing Excuses

-Writing Excuses is a punchy, fifteen-minute podcast that focuses on the craft behind creative writing.
-The success of the show, now on its seventeenth season, is down to the dynamism of its presenters.
-Each one a working writer, the hosts represent a wide range of interests and genres, offering ideas on hundreds of writing topics.
 Have you ever wondered how to use food as a creative device?
-Do you know how to you write a character who is out of their depth?
-In many ways Writing Excuses is delightfully old-school, yet it also reflects emerging and important trends in writing, such as gender, writing “the other,” and using sensitivity readers.
-Episode highlights include their recent live recorded shows, where the hosts’ crosstalk is funny and engaging; combined with the frequency of their episodes, Writing Excuses is a solid resource.
+Do you know how to write a character who is out of their depth?
+In many ways, Writing Excuses is delightfully old-school, yet it also reflects emerging and important trends in writing, such as gender, writing “the other,” and using sensitivity readers.
+Episode highlights include their recent live recorded shows, where the hosts’ cross-talk is funny and engaging; combined with the frequency of their episodes, Writing Excuses is a solid resource.

 The Shit No One Tells You About Writing

-Let’s talk about rejection.
-For the emerging writer, failure inevitably precedes publication.
-To continue writing is a feat of daily endurance not dissimilar to running a marathon wearing nothing but a loincloth that reads “desperate for industry acceptance” across one’s butt cheeks.
 The answer, for those hungry for affirmation, might be a prestigious graduate program.
 But having a degree is by no means a guarantee for success.
 Plan B?
 Sorry to break the news, but the odds of winning a literary prize are very low.
 So what does a new writer do?
-This question, and plenty of others like it, are answered in The Shit No One Tells You About Writing, a podcast that provides a toolkit for writers seeking to understand a publishing world that is often impenetrable.
+This question, and plenty of others like it, are answered in The Shit No One Tells You About Writing, a podcast that provides a toolkit for writers seeking to understand a writing and publishing industry that is often impenetrable.

 Host Bianca Marais knows exactly how to answer the tough questions; she’s a best-selling novelist herself.
-Alongside industry insiders, Marais never sugarcoats the road to publication, instead offering useful and realistic advice that leaves writers with a better sense of the chaotic industry they’re determined to be a part of.
+Alongside industry insiders, Marais never sugar coats the road to publication, instead offering useful and realistic advice that leaves writers with a better sense of the chaotic industry they’re determined to be a part of.
 The best part?
 Her co-hosts Carly Watters and CeCe Lyra critique two query letters in every episode, just in case you weren’t suffering enough.

 Supercontext